What is remote or online counselling?

 How can I access online counselling?

-We will schedule our therapy time which can be via Skype, WhatsApp facetime, Zoom or phone call.
+We will schedule our therapy time via Skype, WhatsApp, Zoom, or phone call.
 During our initial call, we will think about your options and preferences.

 I will also ask you to fill in some details before our session.
-It is my strict policy to work only if those details have been gathered prior to the first meeting.
+My strict policy is to work only if those details have been gathered before the first meeting.